msridhar/NullAway-wiki/Error-Messages.md

   'android.app.Application.onCreate',
   'javax.annotation.processing.Processor.init'
 ```
 Overrides of these methods will be treated as initializers.
 (If you think any third-party library methods should be added to the list, please file an issue.)
-Within our codebase, you can specify a method as an initializer with the `@Initializer` annotation, but this should be used very sparingly; it is best not to introduce one-off complex initialization patterns.
+You can specify a method as an initializer with any `@Initializer` annotation, but this should be used very sparingly; it is best not to introduce one-off complex initialization patterns.
 As with constructors, initializers can invoke private or final methods at the top level to perform initialization.

 Note that for a field to be considered initializer by an initializer method, a non-null value must be assigned to that field over all possible paths through that method.
 The following code would not be considered to have initialized `foo`, as there is at least one case (due to the early return) where `foo` was not initialized.